 The type of bot people most often hear about is customer facing, automatically responding to customer inquiries on any channel.
 For example, a chatbot can be used to respond with basic welcome messages and expectation management (e.g. how long until you hear back from a customer care representative).
 They can also be leveraged, however, to fully handle common questions or processes autonomously.
 Think, providing routing details, sending canned responses, directing a customer to an informative article, etc.

+Our research found that 71% of customers say they’re more likely to buy from brands whose digital interactions are human-led with some AI, and suggested response chatbots are the perfect representation of this concept.
 These chatbots are agent-facing rather than consumer, and automatically suggest the best response for an agent to use throughout a conversation.
 These responses are fully customizable and built using a brand’s historic conversation transcript data.

 Though this capability feels magical, it is not, in fact, magic.
 Chatbots created with natural language processing (NLP) recognize the intent of a customer’s message and pair it with a response that’s most likely to resolve the inquiry.
 The longer a brand utilizes suggested response chatbots, the better they’ll become.

 These chatbots don’t interact with agents or consumers.
 Rather, they identify a customer’s intent and tag the conversation to categorize and prioritize.
 This is one of the most useful applications of chatbot capabilities, as it helps customer service teams better understand (and provide data about) the types of inquiries they most often receive, which funnels to other areas of the brand, be that marketing or product.

 Intent detection also helps manage viral spikes.
 Say, you’re at the beginning on a pandemic and a large volume of customers has questions about order delays.
 These chatbots help to prioritize requests as they come in, as well as route conversations to the appropriate members of a customer service team.